abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/5-PS-Arrays.md

     postfix = [1] * len(nums)
     result = []

-    # Loop through the array and multiply all the elements to the left of the current element
     for i in range(1, len(nums)):
         prefix[i] = prefix[i-1] * nums[i-1]

-    # Loop through the array and multiply all the elements to the right of the current element
     for i in range(len(nums)-2, -1, -1):
         postfix[i] = postfix[i+1] * nums[i+1]